 ]]>

-President’s intervention at GRA was not unlawful or unconstitutional https://snn.gy/presidents-intervention-at-gra-was-not-unlawful-or-unconstitutional/?utm_source=rss&utm_medium=rss&utm_campaign=presidents-intervention-at-gra-was-not-unlawful-or-unconstitutional Wed, 04 Jun 2025 19:00:01 +0000 https://snn.gy/?p=832 Critics of the People’s Progressive Party/Civic (PPP/C) government continue to make a huge hullabaloo regarding the President’s intervention at the Guyana Revenue Authority (GRA) to address a complaint made by a US-sanctioned businessman.
-To this end, critics are questioning, I suppose, the legality of whether the President can intervene in such matters, given that the […]
+President’s intervention at GRA was not unlawful or unconstitutional https://snn.gy/presidents-intervention-at-gra-was-not-unlawful-or-unconstitutional/ Wed, 04 Jun 2025 19:00:01 +0000 https://snn.gy/?p=832 Critics of the People’s Progressive Party/Civic (PPP/C) government continue to make a huge hullabaloo regarding the President’s intervention at the Guyana Revenue Authority (GRA) to address a complaint made by a US-sanctioned businessman.

 To this end, critics are questioning, I suppose, the legality of whether the President can intervene in such matters, given that the GRA is an “independent” body.